oracle-livelabs/security/database/baseline/dbsat/dbsat.md

     ![DBSAT](./images/dbsat-004.png "User for one password")

-3. You will have the results of the analysis in a password-protected file named `pdbhol_report.dbsat`.
+3. You will have the results of the analysis in an encrypted file named `pdbhol_report.dbsat`.

 4. Unpack the file to view the reports.